afiqretro/Power-BI-Dashboards/README.md

 ## Data Cleaning and Preprocessing
 Since the data sources varied from different websites, the templates and formats were inconsistent.
 This required extensive data cleaning to standardize the data.
 The following steps were taken:

+### Unreadable Data Sources:
+Excel could not read the U.S. data therefore I used ChatGPT and Deepseek in order to convert the numbers  in the screenshot into text and pasted it into excel.

 ### Standardization of Data Format:
 I created new Excel files to ensure consistency across datasets.
 Each dataset was transformed and loaded into a standardized format to make the data easier to analyze and compare.
 Columns and row values were renamed to standardize datasets across all sources.